DecomPy/DecomPy/docs/source/Documentation/5_LLVMTransformations/WhatAreLLVMModules/LLVM_Modules.rst

 Functions contain BasicBlocks, which are continguous chunks of instructions.

 Instructions are single code operations, roughly on the same level of RISC machine code.
+This is the level we will operate on most of the time.

 Most things in LLVM (including the above) are C++ classes that inherit from a base class called Value.
 A Value is any data that can be used in a computation
 - a number or the address of some code, for example.
 Global variables and constants are also Values.
 [4]